Pylons/pyramid/docs/narr/resources.rst

-This resource consists of two things: the class which defines the resource constructor as the class ``BlogEntry``, and an :term:`interface` attached to the class via an ``implements`` statement at class scope using the ``IBlogEntry`` interface as its sole argument.
+This resource consists of two things: the class which defines the resource constructor as the class ``BlogEntry``, and an :term:`interface` attached to the class via an ``implementer`` class decorator using the ``IBlogEntry`` interface as its sole argument.

 The interface object used must be an instance of a class that inherits from :class:`zope.interface.Interface`.

 A resource class may implement zero or more interfaces.
-You specify that a resource implements an interface by using the :func:`zope.interface.implements` function at class scope.
+You specify that a resource implements an interface by using the :func:`zope.interface.implementer` function as a class decorator.
 The above ``BlogEntry`` resource implements the ``IBlogEntry`` interface.

 You can also specify that a particular resource *instance* provides an